Top 50 Best Online Community Colleges for Financial Aid Assistance

 Renton Technical College is a two-year institution located in Renton, Washington, which is part of the Seattle Metro area.
 It was created as a war production school in 1942 and became a state-funded vocational school after the war ended.
 It continued to spread out over the years as new construction, remodels, and expansions took place.
 In 1991, Renton Technical College or Renton Tech became a technical college rather than vocational school.
 The State Board for Community and Technical Colleges took over governance and allowed Renton Tech to begin granting Associates degrees and certificates.
 Renton Tech is accredited by the Northwest Commission on Colleges and Universities.

 Renton Technical College offers a large selection of programs in an effort to provide their community with valuable skills and viable credentials as they seek work.
 There are 52 career training programs with 90 different certificate options and 27 Apprenticeships.
 The college has 37 Associates degree options it offers on its own, 16 Associates transfer degree options, 3 Direct Transfer Agreements, and even one Bachelors degree.
-The Bachelors degree is one of their several fully-online programs, and it’s in Application Development.
 There are two Associates degree programs online, one in legal assisting and the other is a transfer degree in early childhood education.
 You can also get certified as a Nursing Assistant or Office Assistant online.

 Renton Tech Website: https://rtc.edu/